Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Search for Millicharged particles with the NuMI beam

-The MCPs produced in the NuMI beamline would be collinear with the proton beam and have a uniform flux on the entire OIT detector.
-The Oscura slice in the OIT will be vertically placed, and each mCP will traverse two Oscura supermodules as shown in Fig.~\ref{fig:mcptrack}.
-In this configuration, the OIT will function as an mCP tracker with 32 silicon tracking layers, each layer being 725~$\upmu$m thick.
+Due to the mCPs produced in the NuMI beamline being highly boosted, angular deflections with the matter between the target and the detector can be disregarded.
+This makes the expected signal collinear with the proton beam and have a uniform flux on the entire OIT detector.
+The Oscura slice in OIT will be vertically placed, and each mCP will traverse two Oscura supermodules as shown in Fig.~\ref{fig:mcptrack}.
+In this configuration, OIT will function as an mCP tracker with $N$=32 silicon tracking layers.